aj-bagwell/clio/README.md

     }
 ```

-The coresponding `create` function is left as an exercise for the reader.
+The corresponding `create` function is left as an exercise for the reader.

 # Features

 ### `clap-parse`

 Implements [`ValueParserFactory`](https://docs.rs/clap/latest/clap/builder/trait.ValueParserFactory.html) for all the types and
-adds a bad implmentation of [`Clone`] to all types as well to keep `clap` happy.
+adds a bad implementation of [`Clone`] to all types as well to keep `clap` happy.

 ## HTTP Client